India shelves plan to expand French submarine order after data breach

-NEW DELHI India is unlikely to give French naval contractor DCNS a proposed order for three new submarines, in addition to the six it is already building in the country, following the leak of secret data about its capabilities, Indian defence officials said.
+NEW DELHI (Reuters) - India is unlikely to give French naval contractor DCNS a proposed order for three new submarines, in addition to the six it is already building in the country, following the leak of secret data about its capabilities, Indian defense officials said.

 Details of the Scorpene submarine were published in the Australian newspaper last month, triggering concerns that it had become vulnerable even before it was ready to enter service.

-DCNS had offered to build three more submarines to help India replace its ageing Soviet-era fleet, and had held talks over the past year, two Indian sources said.
+DCNS had offered to build three more submarines to help India replace its aging Soviet-era fleet, and had held talks over the past year, two Indian sources said.

 That offer will not now be taken up, according to the officials.

-"We had an agreement for six, and six it will remain," a defence ministry official briefed on the navy's plans told Reuters, speaking on condition of anonymity.
+"We had an agreement for six, and six it will remain," a defense ministry official briefed on the navy's plans told Reuters, speaking on condition of anonymity.

+A spokesman of the Indian Navy confirmed that the orders would not be placed for three more submarines.

+"Indian has ordered only six Scorpene submarines and orders have not been placed for three more as reported by some media.
+Therefore question of cancellation does not arise," the spokesman said

 A navy officer said there had been a serious breach of data and the navy's efforts were focused on determining the damage done to the existing submarines.